preaudc/spark-maven-parent/docs/index.md

 Let's look at an example with the guava library, which version 11.0.2 is included by Hadoop:

-- no guava dependency in your SparkApplications component pom.xml:
+- no guava dependency in your Spark applications component pom.xml:
   - compilation is done with guava-11.0.2
-  - guava-11.0.2 jar is NOT packaged with the SparkApplications component RPM
+  - guava-11.0.2 jar is NOT packaged with the Spark applications component RPM
   - run is executed with guava-11.0.2
-- guava-28.2-jre is added in a <dependencies> block in your SparkApplications component pom.xml:
+- guava-28.2-jre is added in a  `<dependencies>` section in your Spark applications component pom.xml:
   - compilation is done with guava-28.2-jre
-  - guava-28.2-jre jar is NOT packaged with the SparkApplications component RPM
+  - guava-28.2-jre jar is NOT packaged with the Spark applications component RPM
   - run is executed with guava-11.0.2
-- guava-28.2-jre is added in a <dependencyManagement> block in your SparkApplications component pom.xml:
+- guava-28.2-jre is added in a `<dependencyManagement>` section in your Spark applications component pom.xml:
   - compilation is done with guava-28.2-jre
-  - guava-28.2-jre jar is packaged with the SparkApplications component RPM
+  - guava-28.2-jre jar is packaged with the Spark applications component RPM
-  - userClassPathFirst value in your sparkAppRunner job properties:
+  - userClassPathFirst value in your spark-submit command:
     - false or not defined: run is executed with guava-11.0.2
     - true: run is executed with guava-28.2-jre